Why dry mushrooms?

 The shiitake: famous recipe in Asian cuisine

 The shiitake (lentinula edodes) is a naturally Japanese and Chinese mushroom with a dark or light brown cap.
 The shiitake is of course best known from Asian cuisine, where it brings flavour to many dishes.
-Regular consumption of shiitake can also have a positive effect on blood pressure.
-Consuming this mushroom can reduce cholesterol.

 The Shiitake mushroom contains calcium, vitamin D, magnesium, iron and vitamin B6.
 Shiitake also contains beta-glucans.